kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Bought on Nar Shaddaa from Geeda (2831 credits) Grants us the Keen effect, which gives us a 10% increased chance to crit.
 It also adds a flat `+`3 to damage, and is very cost effective.

+**Crystal 3**: Pontite
+- Looted from the Onderon Palace, Museum Treasure.
+Giving us Damage Bonus +1-10 Cold and Charisma +2, this will replace Crystal, Nextor in the Onderon Palace.

 **Off-Hand**: Freedon Nadd's Short Lightsaber
 - Obtained from Freedon Nadd’s Tomb
 This is a very good off-hand weapon that increases our accuracy while having higher damage than other lightsabers.
 Before that, we will be using a vibroblade, or a offhand lightsaber for damage.